How much does it cost to live at The Palms?

 Do you have visiting hours?

-At The Palms Aged Care, we do not have specific visiting hours.
-Family and friends are welcome and are a valued part of our resident’s lives.
+At The Palms Aged Care, visiting hours are after 10am to 6pm every day of the week.
+Family and friends are welcome and are a valued part of our consumers lives.
 We do ask however for health & safety reasons that you sign in and out in our Visitor’s book upon entering and departing our facility.

 Can I go out for dinner or on a holiday when I reside at The Palms?

-All residents may take social leave however only permanent residents may stay overnight elsewhere on social leave.
-Health permitting, all residents are of course permitted to attend social outings.
-Friends or relatives escorting residents on outings are requested to sign the resident out before leaving the facility.
+All consumers may take social leave however only permanent consumers may stay overnight elsewhere on social leave.
+Health permitting, all consumers are of course permitted to attend social outings.
+Friends or relatives escorting consumers on outings are requested to sign the consumer out before leaving the facility.
 We have wheelchairs you may borrow should you require one for your outing.